microsoft/customer-insights-azure-data-workshop/lab03.md

     (asaworkspace\<suffix>), Storage account (asadatalake\<suffix>), and
     Container (staging).

+    _Note: Your user must be an Owner on the customer-insights-workshop-rg resource group for the following to work.
+If you are not sure you have Owner permissions, go back to Lab 2 [Step 2: Deploy the ARM template](lab02.md#step-2-deploy-the-arm-template) and work through the #1 item to "View my access".
+RBAC permissions changes can take up to **15 minutes** to propogate._

     <img src="images/lab03/media/image6.png" style="width:5.89666in;height:7.11558in"  />

 1. Scroll down to the bottom of the pane and check the “I agree” checkbox.